MaT-PT/my_rootkit/README.md

 This project also includes a complete **automated build system** (using Makefiles) for the kernel and the **root filesystem**, and easy **running with QEMU**.

+It also includes a companion program that is compiled and copied to the home directory of `user` (`/home/user`) in the RootFS.

 ### Features

 #### RootFS